 The FHWA Emergency Relief Manual defines two categories of emergency relief: 1) emergency repairs and 2) permanent repairs.
 Emergency repairs are repairs undertaken during or after a disaster to restore essential traffic, to minimize the extent of damage, or to protect the remaining facilities.
 State and local transportation agencies may start emergency repairs without prior FHWA authorization or environmental clearance though environmental coordination should begin as outlined below.
-Permanent repairs, while still qualifying for ER funds, are those repairs undertaken later in time to restore the highway to its pre-disaster condition.
+Permanent repairs, while still qualifying for ER funds, are those repairs undertaken after the disaster to restore the highway to its pre-disaster condition.

-These two categories of emergency relief (emergency repairs and permanent repairs) are aligned with FHWA funding requirements based on a timeline of 270 days to two years.
-Costs incurred in the first 270 days of the emergency receive 100 percent of Federal share reimbursement.
-All permanent repair costs incurred after the first 270 days are reimbursed at the normal pro rata share (State contribution).
+These two categories of emergency relief (emergency repairs and permanent repairs) are aligned with FHWA funding requirements.
+Emergency Repair Costs incurred in the first 270 days of the emergency receive 100 percent of Federal share reimbursement.
+All permanent repair and emergency costs incurred after the first 270 days are reimbursed at the normal pro rata share (State contribution).
 Local agencies also may apply for ER funding as outlined in the FHWA ER Manual.